sheffy1003/stack_cloud/README.md

 # stack_cloud
 stackIT cloud project

 This Project was carried out to design and implement a well archictected custom VPC for a PHP based application in line with AWS best practices.
 The build, testing and deployment of the application is triggered by webhook in github repository.
-Jenkins CI/CD pipeline created for this project is then integrated with Terraform to execute the code.
+The entire infrastructure is deployed using a Jenkins CI/CD pipeline which is integrated with Terraform and github repo.

 Some of the resources deployed in this VPC project include:
 1. Application Load Balancer: To manage traffic going to autoscale group.